Past, Present, Future

 Staff and students at St. Mary Immaculate believe in doing things BIG!

-Susan Bosak with not one but four boxes filled with over 420 Dream Stars – the elementary grades did one box, and the grade 6, 7, 8 students each did a box.
+They presented Susan Bosak with not one but four boxes filled with over 420 Dream Stars – the elementary grades did one box, and the grade 6, 7, 8 students each did a box.
 "We are thankful to be blessed with so much in our lives – a great school, loving families, and a caring community.
 We enjoy singing, dancing, acting, performing and learning about the world in which we live.
 We also care about the environment and our biggest dream is that we will find better ways to look after it.
 We dream that others in the world will share a healthy environment and enjoy the beauty of our world free from hunger and fear.
 We dream of a world where all people will know the meaning of peace."

 St. Emily School